hoodieblanket/learningJourney/Linux Debian/Standard Operating Procedures.md

     rm -r dirname1 dirname2 dirname3 - use the wildcard * to match multiple directories

-`cp filename location_` # to copy a file and place the copy in a location `pwd` # print working directory
+`cp filename location_` # to copy a file and place the copy in a location\
+`pwd` # print working directory\
-`sudo ./install.sh` # install a bash script using "./" pathway to specify current location path `file filename` will tell you the type of file and info related to the type of file `du fileordirectory` will tell you the estimated size of the file or directory recursively `unzip file.zip -d newdirectory` Unzip a zip file and using -d to indicate directory name `tar -xvf yourfile.tar` To untar a file to current directory `file` Will tell you the type of file and info related to the type of file
+`sudo ./install.sh` # install a bash script using "./" pathway to specify current location path\
+`file filename` will tell you the type of file and info related to the type of file\
+`du fileordirectory` will tell you the estimated size of the file or directory recursively\
+`unzip file.zip -d newdirectory` Unzip a zip file and using -d to indicate directory name\
+`tar -xvf yourfile.tar` To untar a file to current directory\
+`file` Will tell you the type of file and info related to the type of file\

+### GIT commandline

+`git add -A` Add all file changes to commit stage\
+`git commit -m ""` commit and leave your message for all stages\
+`git push origin branch` to push to the branch you are working on\
+`git rm filename` remove file from system & repo (remember to `git commit -m ""` after to add to staged commits)\
+`git rm --cached filename` remove file from **repo only** \

 ---